saylordotorg/course_bio304/Unit05.md

+---
+layout: default
+title: "BIO304: Human Physiology"
+course_description: "A study of the physiological processes that occur within the human body, with particular attention on enzyme activity, cell signaling, metabolic processes, protein synthesis, and movement."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: The Nervous System** <span id="5"></span> *The nervous system allows us to think and act.
 Typing on your keyboard happens because of signals between the brain and the neurons and muscles